DETAILED ACTION

 8. The semiconductor storage device according to claim 1,

-further comprising: a multi-layered body (see many layers e.g. 46, 32, etc. in Fig. 15) on an opposite side of the first insulating layer with respect to the first wiring and the second wiring (they are on the bottom thereof), the multi-layered body including a plurality of gate electrode layers (e.g. 46, which “can function as… control gate electrodes… and a word line…”) and a plurality of second insulating layers (e.g. 32 and/or 70), the plurality of the gate electrode layers and the plurality of the second insulating layers being alternately stacked one by one in the third direction (see e.g. Fig. 15A); and
+further comprising: a multi-layered body (see many layers e.g. 46, 32, etc. in Fig. 15) on an opposite side of the first insulating layer from one of the first wiring and the second wiring (they are on the bottom thereof), the multi-layered body including a plurality of gate electrode layers (e.g. 46, which “can function as… control gate electrodes… and a word line…”) and a plurality of second insulating layers (e.g. 32 and/or 70), the plurality of the gate electrode layers and the plurality of the second insulating layers being alternately stacked one by one in the third direction (see e.g. Fig. 15A); and

 a columnar body (e.g. “memory stack structure 55” or portions thereof) extending in the third direction inside the multi-layered body,